Integrating PAM360 with ManageEngine ADManager Plus

 - Enter the port of the ADManager Plus server.

-- Click Enable.
-Now, the integration will be enabled and the domain details fetched from AdManager Plus will be saved in PAM360.
+The PAM360 - ADManager Plus integration is enabled now.
 Proceed with mapping of domain accounts to the AD security groups.

 5. Steps to Map Accounts to ADManager Plus Security Groups